ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_app_restore/README.md

 - Environment Variable: `MAS_APP_RESTORE_WAIT_DELAY`
 - Default: `360`

+### helper_pod_image
+Name of the image to use by the PVC-restore-helper pod.
+This pod will be deployed on the app's namespace to mount PVC volumes and extract the pvc backup to the mounted path.
+Image must have `tar` installed for `oc cp` to work.

+- Optional
+- Environment Variable: `HELPER_POD_IMAGE`
+- Default: `registry.redhat.io/ubi9/ubi:latest`

 ### override_storageclass
 Enable or disable storage class override during restore.
 When enabled, the restore process will use custom storage classes instead of the storage classes from the backup.